 FIND ME AT EPZ

-When: Memorial Day through Labor Day Where: Birds of Paradise, adjacent to Pony Trail
+When: TBD - check back soon!
+Where: Birds of Paradise, adjacent to Pony Trail

 Become my ZooParent and support your favorite Elmwood Park Zoo animal!
 Click here to get started.
 Learn more about the ZooParent Program by clicking here.